Texas LLC Formation Options

 Sign up for a free account and use our online tools to start your Texas LLC today.
 Includes Texas LLC formation and maintenance walkthrough and company document creation.
 All for free—just pay state fees.

 Skip the state fees!
 Get a Texas LLC and the best of our services today.
 Includes EIN, hassle-free maintenance, business address & mail forwarding, Privacy by Default®, local Corporate Guide® service, and everything you need to operate at full capacity.

 Pay in Full

-Includes Texas LLC, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Includes Texas LLC, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 How to Start an LLC in Texas

 To start an LLC in Texas, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file a Certificate of Formation with the Texas Secretary of State.
 You can file the document online or by mail.
 The certificate costs $300 to file.
 Once filed with the state, this document formally creates your Texas LLC.

 According to TX Bus Orgs § 5.201 (2019), every Texas LLC must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your certificate wherever possible to ensure maximum privacy.